-Save duplicate print outs of all of your work and the timeline in your duotang folder.
+Save duplicate print outs of all of your work and the timeline in your duotang folder and spiral notebook.
 You will need these for the final project.
 Keep track of due dates and pay close attention to rubrics.

 Forms to print out:

 Science Fair Research Paper Rubric Due A 9/26 - B 9/27

 Biology Honors students are required to conduct their own science fair project as part of the course.
 Each component of the project will be graded separately and count as test grades.
 A timeline of all due dates and rubrics will be available under the "Biology Honors" tab as needed.
 Students are responsible to keep up with the project and turn in components ON OR BEFORE THE DUE DATE!
 Anything turned in after the due date will earn a zero.
 Students also have the option of participating in the regional science fair where they can show off their project.
 We will discuss all of this at length in class.
 Again, the science fair project is mandatory!

 Things to keep in mind while researching a topic.